alexjustesen/TEDxSpringfieldTheme/README.md

 - Fixed: logo anchor to use `home_url()` instead of a custom function
 - Fixed: js scrollup function
 - Removed: DNS prefetch from `header.php` in favor of using a plugin
+- Removed: Facebook and Twitter share buttons from speaker profiles, recommend using a plugin instead
 - Removed: Twitter button and widget JS from `footer.php`
 - Removed: Facebook sdk from `header.php`
 - Removed: WP customize option for twitter button code